backstage/backstage/docs/FAQ.md

 ​
 Plugins are what provide the feature functionality in Backstage.
 They are used to integrate different systems into Backstage's frontend, so that the developer gets a consistent UX, no matter what tool or service is being accessed on the other side.
 ​
 Each plugin is treated as a self-contained web app and can include almost any type of content.
 Plugins all use a common set of platform APIs and reusable UI components.
-Plugins can fetch data either from the backend or through any RESTful API exposed through the proxy_._
+Plugins can fetch data either from the backend or an API exposed through the proxy.
 ​
 Learn more about [the different components](https://github.com/spotify/backstage#overview) that make up Backstage.
 ​